platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 For example, by default all HTTPS routes (and all uses of `{all}`) are duplicated to create HTTP redirect routes.
 As a general rule, you should keep to your defined routes under 100.

-If your `routes.yaml` file is rejected due for being too big, do one of the following:
+If your `routes.yaml` file is rejected for being too big, do one of the following:

 * Move redirect routes to the application.
 * Collapse the route definitions into a [regular expression-based redirect](./redirects.md#partial-redirects).